-‘Game of Thrones’ Episode Ending Was In Producers’ Plans For Years
+‘Game Of Thrones’ Episode Ending Was In Producers’ Plans For Years

 “She seemed like the best candidate, provided we weren’t thinking about her in that moment,” D.B.
 Weiss, the other co-creator and co-writer, added.

-Benioff also said that The Night King died in the very spot where he was created, and that it was important that he be killed with a Valerian steel blade.
+Benioff also said that The Night King died in the very spot where he was created and that it was important that he be killed with a Valerian steel blade.

-It’s the Arya Stark character’s second huge moment in the season’s three episodes, as the character’s having sex for the first time drove a lot of the conversation about Game of Thrones after the second episode, per The Inquisitr.
+It’s Arya Stark’s second huge moment in the season’s three episodes, as the character’s having sex for the first time drove a lot of the conversation about Game of Thrones after the second episode, per The Inquisitr.

 The episode, which ran for over 90 minutes, was directed by Miguel Sapochnik, the series’ signature director for battle-based episodes, and took 55 days to film, per Variety.
 The episode has the title “The Long Night,” although like most episodes this season, the title was not released prior to the airing of the episode.